 What franchise is the most profitable to own?

-The profitability depends on market demand and operating efficiency.
-Fast food franchises often generate high revenue but come with costs.
+Profitability depends on market demand and operational efficiency.
+High-revenue sectors often come with higher costs.

 Are franchises a good investment in the UK?